 SLCS are typically, set up with the primary aim of educating students in a supportive learning environment and, in some instances to fill service gaps (Nicole et al., 2014).
 External businesses are required to adopt a business model that returns a profit for financial viability, whereas, in the experience of the members of the HTAG, SLCS in UHCs are most often non-profit because the primary focus is to provide clinical placement education.
 Even so, the costs of administration, resources, insurances, space, equipment and governance need to be offset, plus, the costs of clinical educators who guide the students and provide feedback and / or assessment.
 Whether clinical training that occurs within a UHC is at a greater or lesser cost, educationally superior or just as effective as external placements, remains unknown.
 That said, many of the HTAG members are proactive in undertaking the research in their own disciplines and context to explore these issues.

 Discourse among HTAG members has clarified that, within our footprints faculty appear to make two assumptions about clinical education in UHCs.
 Neither of these are well supported by the available literature.
-Our first assumption is that the education provided in a UHC, which may operate as a SLCS, is educationally effective, that it enhances personalised learning, that it is of a high and consistent standard and that opportunities to support ‘at risk’ students are readily available.
+Our first assumption is that the education provided in an Australian UHC, which may operate as a SLCS, is educationally effective, that it enhances personalised learning, that it is of a high and consistent standard and that opportunities to support ‘at risk’ students are readily available.
 In this setting the curriculum is organised to provide a comprehensive clinical education experience, providing regular formative and summative assessments – thus poor student performance can be quickly identified and remedial educational activities scaffolded to support at-risk student’s learning needs to bring him or her up to the required standards.
-Our second assumption is that UHCs provide an ideal environment to support inter-professional training, particularly when many clinics operate within the Faculties of Health and have several professions training within the clinic.
+Our second assumption is that Australian UHCs provide an ideal environment to support inter-professional training for health and medical students, particularly when many clinics operate within the Faculties of Health and have several professions training within the clinic.
 Yet, the extent and range of inter-professional SLCS operating within UHCs is not yet known.

 Definitions